qingxin-meng/NDP-JSB/README.md

 # Nonparametric-Dirichlet-process-based-Latent-Factor-Model

-## aknowledgement
+## citation
-If you use the code or datasets in this respository, please acknowedge the paper **"Fine-Grained Job Salary Benchmarking with a Nonparametric Dirichlet-process-based Latent Factor Model"**
+If you use the code or datasets in this repository, please acknowledge the paper **"Fine-Grained Job Salary Benchmarking with a Nonparametric Dirichlet-process-based Latent Factor Model"**

 ## data
 You can download the raw datasets used in this paper via the link (with data descriptions):